BabylonJS-CharacterController

 Note: Currently you cannot reassign Shift, Capslock or Arrow Keys to other actions.
 This is on TODO list

-In addition to keyboard, as show above, the Avatar’s movement can also be controlled from script using the following methods.
+In addition to keyboard, as shown above, the Character’s movement can also be controlled from script using the following methods.

-You might use these to controll movement using say UI, Mouse Clicks, Touch Controllers etc.
+You might use these to control movement using say UI, Mouse Clicks, Touch Controllers etc.

 cc.walk(b: boolean);